ericsonga/APCSAReview/_sources/Tests/test5nt.rst

     :feedback_d: The .substring() function is inclusive left, exclusive right.
 Also if passed a single parameter it will take that as the starting index for the substring up to the rest of the string.
     :feedback_e: The .substring() function is inclusive left, exclusive right.
 Also if passed a single parameter it will take that as the starting index for the substring up to the rest of the string.

-    Which of the following is the equivalent in decimal to 2D in hexadecimal?
+    What is printed out by the following code?

     .. code-block:: Java